pionxzh/dev-kit/README.md

 # shared

-typing of shared by both backend and frontend
+> Type definitions for both NLPDev backend and frontend